Satriaana/HelpDesk/.github/ISSUE_TEMPLATE/access-request-.md

 ---

-Platform :
+Platform:

-Access Level <!--- leave this blank if you don't know the access level.
-We'll give you the best access level regarding the business justification ---> :
+Access Level<!-- leave this blank if you don't know the access level.
+We'll give you the best access level regarding the business justification -->:

-Business justification :
+Business justification:

 Do you have your team lead's approval?
-If yes, please mention your team lead :
+If yes, please mention your team lead:

-Any references :
+Any references: